executablebooks/jupyter-cache/docs/using/cli.md

 A project consist of a set of notebooks to be executed.

-Notebooks are recorded as pointers to their URI (e.g. file path), i.e. no physical copying takes place until execution time.
+When adding notebooks to the project, they are recorded by their URI (e.g. file path), i.e. no physical copying takes place until execution time.

-You can list the notebooks to see which have existing records in the cache (by hash), and which will require execution:

 ```{jcache-cli} jupyter_cache.cli.commands.cmd_project:cmnd_project
 :command: add
 :args: tests/notebooks/basic.ipynb tests/notebooks/basic_failing.ipynb tests/notebooks/basic_unrun.ipynb tests/notebooks/complex_outputs.ipynb tests/notebooks/external_output.ipynb
 ```

+You can list the notebooks in the project, at present none have an existing execution record in the cache:

 ```{jcache-cli} jupyter_cache.cli.commands.cmd_project:cmnd_project
 :command: list